-If there’s one thing I’m good at, it’s making excuses.
+If there’s one thing I’m exceptionally good at doing, it’s making excuses.

 Fortunately for me, I’m in good company.
 Almost every man or woman who was used by God in the Bible to do incredible things started off with either trepidation or doubt; from Jonah to Gideon, there are plenty of instances of people’s hearts being changed as they give God’s plan a chance.